-Last month I joined forty amazing people from twenty-one different countries in the jungle of Bali, Indonesia to participate in a twelve day bamboo workshop.
+Last month I joined forty people from twenty-one different countries in the jungle of Bali, Indonesia to participate in a twelve day bamboo workshop.
 We arrived eager to learn and share with one another and left enriched with a dynamic and immersive bamboo experience.
 The staff at Bamboo U brought incredible knowledge, passion, and diverse backgrounds to the workshop.
 Thank you Orin Hardy (director), Jules de Laage (architect), Jorg Stamm (carpenter/bamboo builder), Arief Abiek (founder of 1,000 Bamboo Villages initiative), Moko (bamboo craftsman), Scott Vandervoort (design specialist), Neil Thomas (engineer), Elora Hardy, Ewe Jin Low, all my fellow participants, and everyone else present for the energy and passion you brought to Bamboo U April 2018.

 (photo credit above: Scott Vandervoort.
 Not all participants pictured)

 The group was comprised of architects, artists, engineers, designers, entrepreneurs and more.
 We had differing interests with bamboo, but all of us came because we were drawn by the magical designs and immense scale of The Green School and Green Village.
 We took a trip to be a part of Arief Babik's 1,000 Bamboo Villages campaign to restore degraded land in Indonesia by tactfully planting bamboo.
 Among other ecological benefits, bamboo can balance the water cycle that has been adversely affected by climate change by storing massive amounts of water in the rainy season and releasing that water back into the soil in the dry seasons.
 Below you can see pictures of where we planted bamboo at one of the 1,000 Bamboo Villages land restoration sites.